Nord Anglia International School Hong Kong

 Nord Anglia International School Hong Kong (香港諾德安達國際學校) is an international school in Hong Kong.
 The international school opened in September 2014.
 As of 2025, it is headed by Mr. Tim Richardson.
 The school's curriculum consists of the International Baccalaureate, English National Curriculum and IGCSE.

 History

 By March 2014, over 500 students applied to attend the school and over 1,000 people of various nationalities applied for teaching positions.

 Circa 2016, the school had plans to charge a $20,000 HKD fee per student per month, but plans were shelved after they protested during a meeting.
 As of 2017, the school had plans to open a new campus at the Tin Wan Shopping Centre, but it received opposition from area politicians.

-In 2021, the school announced its new secondary campus located in Kwun Tong (Formerly the campus of Delia School of Canada (East Kowloon)).
-With the government approval, the school has opened for the 2021–22 academic year and will progress to future academic years.
+In 2021, the school announced its new secondary campus located in Kwun Tong (formerly the campus of Delia School of Canada (East Kowloon)).
+With government approval, the school opened for the 2021–22 academic year and will progress to future academic years.